thadkingcole/readme_generator/README.md

 ## Installation

-npm i
+git clone {this repo}; cd readme_generator; npm i

 [back to Table of Contents](#table-of-contents)

 ## Usage

-node index.js
+In your console of choice, navigate to the github repository for which you want a README.md generated.
+Then run node /page/to/readme_generator/index.js

 [back to Table of Contents](#table-of-contents)

 ## [Contributing](CONTRIBUTING.md)

 Your contribution is most welcome!
-Please refer to the CONTRIBUTING.md when making contributions to this project.
+Please refer to the [contributing guidelines](CONTRIBUTING.md) when making contributions to this project.

 Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By Participating in this project, you agree to abide by its terms.